We’re the Nelson Bay children’s dentist

 Tips for Brushing

 It is crucial that your child is taught how to brush their teeth from a young age.
 The toothbrush should be held at a 45-degree angle to the teeth/gum line, and a gentle circular motion is used to brush all sides of the teeth.
-We will happily demonstrate to your child the correct technique and amount of pressure to apply.
+We will happily demonstrate to during your children’s dentist appointment the correct technique and amount of pressure to apply.
 We recommend that parents are regimented about ensuring their children maintain this oral health care at home.
 As teeth should be brushed at least 2 times a day.

 Similar to brushing, it is far easier to imprint good habits from an early age.
 Daily flossing is essential for removing food particles that get stuck between teeth, where your toothbrush may not reach.
 We will also happily demonstrate the best techniques for flossing to you and your child.